SourCreamCulture/dogebeatz/COMMANDS.md

 ### `-add <url | query>`

 -	Add a song to the end of the queue.

-### `-skip`

--	Skip the current song in the queue.

 ### `-current`